Spider Vein Treatment in Sioux Falls, South Dakota (SD)

 the legs.
 A physical exam and questions about your symptoms are also in order,

-and are the first steps your doctor will take.
+and are the first steps your vein specialist will take.
 All of this information will be

 used to help your vein doctor choose the proper course of treatment.